By Request: To Sabbath or not to Sabbath? Pt. 2

 The actual verse is found in verse 16, but as always, when we are identifying doctrine we need a context in which to understand Paul’s words.

 Also of note is that we do not clearly understand what was going on in Colosse at the writing of the letter addressed to them.
-All we know is that there are references to paganizing and Judaizing influences in that city directed at these Colossian Christians
+All we know is that there are references to paganizing and Judaizing influences in that city directed at these Colossian Christians.
+These pagan influences were both early Gnostic and Ascetic in nature, but clear specifics are not given.

 Christians were being judged by others regarding what they should or should not be doing as touching the Old Covenant, as well as pagan practices out of which, no doubt, some of these Colossian believers had come.